The Long Blondes: Style

 Front-woman Kate Jackson was featured in The Guardian's style section and NME's Cool List, moving from 39 in 2005 to 7 in 2006.
 When questioned about her place in the first NME list by The Guardian, Jackson remarked "Probably because they didn't have enough girls.
 It was so overrun with boring boys, they needed someone to bring a touch of glamour."
 Jackson describes her style as "Bonnie Parker meets a Carry On girl".

+Legacy

+Although enjoying only limited success at the time, The Long Blondes have subsequently been praised for differing from other, all-male, bands of that time, many of whom followed a similar formula and style such as The Pigeon Detectives, The View and The Paddingtons.